 The town of Camelford is 4 miles and has small shops, including a Co-op, leisure centre and museum.
 There are a various takeaways and couple of good pubs for food and also a farm shop selling local and organic produce.

 There are various regular activities for all ages on or within walking distance from the site.
 If you are very nice to him, sometimes Dave can be persuaded to take you on a walk (as long as there's a pub at the end of it).

-Mixed media artist Liz Gregory runs regular Art Days at her studio for beginners and experienced artists alike.
-Classes run every Wednesday and Thursday June 5th - September 25th.
+Mixed media artist Liz Gregory runs regular Art Days at her studio, about 1 mile from the site, for beginners and experienced artists alike.
+Visitors can also view her work by appointment.
 For more information, please go to her website:

 To fully experience the breathtaking scenery of this beautiful part of North Cornwall, a walk on the coastal footpath is a must.
 Between Boscastle and Tintagel is the beautiful Rocky Valley where a footpath passes through an old mill with an ancient maze carved into the rockface and then follows a river with waterfalls winding down to the sea.
 The valley can also be reached from a lay-by on the Boscastle to Tintagel road.

 Most of the North Cornwall coast is great for surfing, you can hire surfing equipment or book surf lessons at most of the beaches.
 Many of the beaches are tidal so care needs to be taken, although most do have tidal notices and a lifeguard.